 an alternative thought experiment by Nikola Danaylov

-This story takes many forms and shapes – religious, secular, scientific, economic, and artistic.
-But all tell of humanity’s “transcendence” of its animal beginnings, our growing mastery over “nature” [because it belongs to us, not the other way around] and a future of abundance [that is “better than we think”].
-It is the teleological story of human centrality, of a species whose manifest destiny is to become God.
-Most of all, ours is a story of Civilization, Progress, and Humanism.
+This story takes many forms and shapes – religious, secular, scientific, economic, literally, and artistic.
+But all tell of humanity’s “transcendence” of our animal origin, our growing mastery over “nature” [because it belongs to us, not the other way around] and a future of “abundance” [that is “better than we think”].
+It is the teleological story of civilization, progress, humanism, and, most of all, a species whose manifest destiny is to become God.

-And what makes this story dangerous is that, for the most part, we have forgotten that it is a story.
-Because it has been told so many times by those, who see themselves as rationalists or scientists, objective and impartial, true and good.
+What makes it dangerous is that we have forgotten it is a story.
+Because it has been told so many times by those who see themselves as rationalists or scientists, objective and impartial, true and good.

-Up until the 20th century, all human civilizations took nature for granted because it seemed so big and domineering that we never imagined we could damage, let alone threaten it.
+Up until the 20th century, all human civilizations took nature for granted.
+It seemed gargantuan and we never imagined we could damage, let alone threaten it.
 Today we are no longer so humble.
-Worse than that, even if progress in science and technology is a fact, progress in humanity is mostly a myth.
+Worse than that, even if progress in science and technology is a fact, progress in humanity is, at best, lagging.
 Because intellectually, technologically, economically, and scientifically humanity has progressed immensely.
-But psychologically or spiritually we have not moved far.
+But psychologically or spiritually we have not moved that far.
 [As noted by Robinson Jeffers, human nature has no more changed in the last 10,000 years than the beaks of eagles.]
-And, unfortunately, while we have learned a lot about the birds, bees, fish, and oceans that doesn’t mean we’ll save, rather than destroy them.
+And, unfortunately, while we have learned a lot about the birds, bees, fish, and oceans that doesn’t mean we’ll save, rather than destroy them all.
 [Ourselves included.]
 Especially since our current story tells us that the universe is ours for the taking and we are free to do with it as we please.

-We jumped from the middle of the food chain, where we spent more than 2 million years, to the top only within the last 100,000 years.
+Yuval Harari notes that we jumped from the middle of the food chain, where we spent more than 2 million years, to the top only within the last 100,000 years.
 But because of our meteoric rise, we are ill-adapted to our current position of power and supremacy.
 And many of the calamities that followed – be it wars against other humans or the way we treat the environment, are due to that fact.
 Bears, wolves, lions, and sharks all evolved to be at the top of the food chain over many millions of years.
 And they are evolved to be in balance with each other and the world around them.
 We are not.
-This is why Yuval Noah Harari argued that “Armed sheep are far more dangerous than armed wolves because they are not used to be in a position of power.”
+This is why Harari argues that “Armed sheep are far more dangerous than armed wolves because they are not used to be in a position of power.”

-To summarize: Our current human story consists of 3 main parts:
+To be clear, our current human story consists of 4 main parts:

-2. The myth of the supremacy and centrality of humanity.
+2. The story of the supremacy and centrality of humanity.

-3. The myth of our separation from nature.
+3. The story of our separation from nature.
 [Are we a part of the world or apart from the world?]

-The Industrial and Scientific Revolutions, Capitalism, Colonization and Imperialism, Climate Change and species extinction, soil erosion and ocean acidification, Transhumanism, and Artificial Intelligence [AI] are all consequences and/or examples of the impact of our story.
+The Industrial and Scientific Revolutions, Capitalism, Colonization and Imperialism, Climate Change and species extinction, soil erosion and ocean acidification, pandemics, Transhumanism, and Artificial Intelligence [AI] are all consequences and/or examples of the impact of our story.
 A teleological story of manifest destiny, transcendence, conquering nature, and, ultimately, the universe.
-A story that has brought us to our present and will guide and inform our decisions in the future.
+A story that has brought us to our present and will guide and inform our decisions into the future.
 A story that gives meaning and value not only to us but also to the universe and everything in it.
 A story that can tip the scales towards extinction or survival.
-The human story.